 IMI – I will now repeat the last word sent (typically used after an unusual or unexpected word).
 Also used to request a repeat of the last transmission, or as a standard question mark.

-KN – Go ahead (specified station only)
+KN – Go ahead (specified station only).
+Can also be sent as KN (two separate characters).

 SK – End of contact (also written as VA)